janoslim/janoslim.github.io/index.md

 * [2021 - 2023] MSc in Artificial Intelligence at Yonsei University
 * [2017 - 2021] BEng in Computer Engineering at Hankuk University of Foreign Studies (Double Major)
 * [2017 - 2021] BA in Journalism at Hankuk University of Foreign Studies

+## Interests
+* The more faster database shall make you prosper.
+* I believe that all useful computational devices ever created are capable of <a href="https://www.reddit.com/r/itrunsdoom/">running DOOM</a>.